-Two trials (WHI [N=10,739]^{102, 112} and EPAT [N=222]60) reported on risk of thromboembolism (Appendix G Table 14).
-In the WHI, women randomized to estrogen alone had an increased risk of deep vein thrombosis compared with placebo during the 7.1-year (mean) intervention phase (1.6% vs. 1.0%; HR, 1.48; 95% CI, 1.06 to 2.07);102 the risk of pulmonary embolus was also higher in the estrogen group than placebo, but results were not significant (0.98% vs. 0.72%; HR, 1.35; 95% CI, 0.89 to 2.05).102 There was no difference between groups for risk of deep vein thrombosis or pulmonary embolus 3.9 years after stopping therapy in the postintervention period.112 The EPAT trial reported no venous thromboembolic events in either group during 2 years of followup.60
+Two trials (WHI [N=10,739] and EPAT [N=222]) reported on risk of thromboembolism

+(Appendix G Table 14).
+In the WHI, women randomized to estrogen alone had an increased risk of deep vein thrombosis compared with placebo during the 7.1-year (mean) intervention phase (1.6% vs. 1.0%; HR, 1.48 [95% CI, 1.06 to 2.07]); the risk of pulmonary embolism was also higher in the estrogen group than in the placebo group, but results were not significant (0.98% vs. 0.72%; HR, 1.35 [95% CI, 0.89 to 2.05]).
+There was no difference between groups for risk of deep vein thrombosis or pulmonary embolism 3.9 years after stopping therapy in the postintervention period.
+The EPAT trial reported no venous thrombosibilic events in either group during 2 years of followup.

-The WHI reported no differences for subgroups by race or ethnicity, age, or history of cardiovascular disease.
-109
+The WHI reported no differences for subgroups by race/ethnicity, age, or history of cardiovascular disease.

-Risk of venous thromboembolism in the WHI was similar in women who initiated estrogen soon after menopause (<5 years) versus later (≥ 5 years).
-98
+Risk of venous thromboembolism in the WHI was similar among women who initiated estrogen soon after menopause (<5 years) versus later ( $\geq$ 5 years).